 end try

 The variable statement defines the name to be used to store mutable (i.e. changeable) data.
-The name defined must be a valid Identifier,
+The name defined must be a valid identifier,

 and the initial value is given by a following expression.
 For example:

-The while condition .. end while loop is used when you want execution of the enclosed statements to begin
+The while condition..end while loop is used when you want execution of the enclosed statements to begin

 only if condition is true.